ltiao/ltiao.github.io.nikola/posts/this-is-your-life-and-its-ending-one-week-at-a-time.rst

 ..  thumbnail:: ../../images/life-in-weeks.png
     :align: center

-I am currently reading `On the Shortness of Life`_ by Seneca, and the following quote really stood out:
+One of the most influential quotes is from `On the Shortness of Life`_ by Seneca:

 ..  pull-quote::